pherfkens/PROJECT_MBDM_GROUP1/final assignment/README.md

 ##
-This drectory contains of couple of other directories, where data is stored.
+This directory contains of couple of other directories, where data is stored.

 `archive/` where the archive files are stored from [policy_search.py](policy_search.py).